lydstyl/191103-rsync/backupScript/putThisInHomePi/readme.txt

-Change cron to lauch :

-~/backupScript/putThisInHomePi/backupScript/mountAndBackup.sh
+Change cron (sudo crontab -e) so it launch mountAndBackup.sh